amirul123akmal/FINAL_PROJECT/README.md

     - Visual Studio 2019
 - Language:
     - C++17
+    - C17

 ## HOW TO RUN
 - Requirement:
     - Visual Studio 2019
 - Dependencies:
-    - Local ( None )
+    - Local ( Nothing to worry )
 - Prebuilt Binaries:
-    1. De-compressed the `Final.zip`
+    1. Download zipped folder at Release
+    ( To make sure you have the most stable Release)
     2. Run the Executable
 - Build It :
     1. Launch the Solution
     2. Make sure you're on `Release` mode at the top left corner